StrongMind/culture/tech_sessions/cohorts/topics/anatomy-of-an-epic.md

 ## Components

-Define the Epic
+An Epic has four primary components:

-- Name
+1. Definition (What and Why)

-- Value Statement
+- What are we trying to do?

-Acceptance Criteria
+- Value Statement (Why are we doing it?)

-It shall do this
+2. Define Success

-It shall do that
+If we are successful these things are true

-KPI's
+3. KPI’s

                Should have X% increase in Y showing [some type of] value.

-Stories
+4. Stories

                As a [user] I want to [have something] so that I may [achieve something]

 ## Process